There’s so much to say about the unspoken INFJ inner struggles.

 Then something unexpected happened.
 Something I dreamt of for more than a decade came to pass.
 We were invited to a skiing resort in Spain by the only friend I made in the country thus far, and the wannabe extrovert in me screamed like a teenager at this invitation.
 It’s no surprise that as a socially anxious introvert for the majority of my life, all I ever wanted was to be included in such an outing.
 I always believed I was too boring to be invited to such occasions.
 For years and years, I scrolled through social media and watched my friends gather in groups at random locations, go on vacations together, and make memories that I couldn’t even fathom making.
 It was something I desperately sought but never got close enough to.

 I should have known better.
 Thought about it more carefully.
 In hindsight, I should have asked myself: what will it feel like to be jet-lagged, then drive with another (extroverted) couple for 3 hours, then stay in an Airbnb with an additional 3 other individuals I’d never met?
 How would this affect me mentally and emotionally?
 If I had asked myself that, I would have known immediately what a terrible idea it all was.
 But I didn’t.
 Instead, the acceptance-seeking introvert in me screamed to go.
-Go, otherwise, they’ll never invite you again!
-Go, because you’ve been envying everyone else that does such things!
+Go.
+Otherwise, they’ll never invite you again!
+Go, because you’ve envied everyone else that does such things!

 Just go, go, go.